Due to COVID-19, BeachReach can only provide electronic articles. Physical/print items are only available through CSU+ interlibrary loan at this time.

 - For help with access, go to the Library Circulation Desk or call them at 562-985-5512.

-I don't understand when I should use CSU+, LINK+ or BeachReach.
+I don't understand when I should use CSU+ or BeachReach.

-CSU+ and LINK+ are used for book and media items (DVDs etc.).
-Use these services first for those items, as they have a shorter turnaround time.
+CSU+ is used for books and media items (DVDs etc.).
+Use CSU+ first for those items, as they have a shorter turnaround time.

 BeachReach is for any kind of item.
-BeachReach will always be used for article or chapter requests, but can also be used for books if they are unavailable through CSU+ or LINK+.
+BeachReach will always be used for article or chapter requests, but can also be used for books if they are unavailable through CSU+.

-To check the status of requests made via CSU+, LINK+ or BeachReach, check your library account.
+To check the status of requests made via CSU+ or BeachReach, check your library account.

 Can I request anything through BeachReach?
 Are there materials that cannot be requested?